 Who is right?

-An Ambiguous Loss is harder to explain to others and harder to get empathy for than other types of losses.
+An Ambiguous Loss is hard to explain to others and harder to get empathy for than other types of losses.
 But it is none the less as or more devastating and debilitating as a definitive loss.
 Typically, there may never be progression to the grief stage of Acceptance and if there is it is difficult to maintain.

 I help parents suffering from what can be termed the ambiguous loss of a child.
 Ambiguous loss is the sense that the child has not died physically.
 However, because the child has not died, there is no closure, only the loss.
 The hopes and dreams every parent has for long-term relationship with their child, dreams that began when the child was born, are suddenly gone.
 The grief the parent experiences affects: their future mental and physical health, their ability to hold down a job, and their future relationship success.
 This lose hurts a parent’s relationship with seeing themselves as a parent and in their spiritual connection as well.
 Your child can be any age when this lose occurs.